 However, today I’m going to encourage you to dream.
 Say what?
 My advice is not to dream about writing, but to dream about your story.
-Though I never go to bed mulling over a story idea – that’s a sure fire way to engage my mind and chase sleep away – I do deliberate creative thoughts when I wake up.
+Though I never go to bed mulling over a story idea – that’s a sure-fire way to engage my mind and chase sleep away – I do deliberate creative thoughts when I wake up.
 As I float between daytime reality and nighttime delusion, stories take shape.
 Characters emerge, opening lines unfold, plot twists reveal themselves, and poignant endings jump out.

 When the pieces converge into a collective whole, I hop out of bed and start writing.
 It’s a compulsion I dare not deny.
-The words flow with clarity and burst with creativity.
+The words flow with clarity and bursting with creativity.
 At least that’s my take on it.

 Sometimes it’s a short story.
 Other times it’s a nonfiction idea.
 Occasionally it’s a blog post.
-Once in a while it is the dream itself.
+Once in a while, it is the dream itself.